simoncblyth/opticks/examples/README.rst

 UseOptiXGeometryInstanced
     start from UseOptiXGeometryInstancedStandalone, plan:

-    1. use Opticks packages to reduce the amount of code
+    1. DONE: Opticks packages to reduce the amount of code
-    2. adopt OCtx watertight wrapper, adding whats needed for instancing
+    2. DONE: adopt OCtx watertight wrapper, adding whats needed for instancing
-    3. add optional switch from box to sphere
+    3. DONE: add optional switch from box to sphere
     4. get a layered texture to work with instances, such that different groups of instances use different layers
-    5. generate PPM of thousands of textured Earths
+    5. DONE: generate PPM of thousands of textured Earths

+UseOptiXGeometryInstancedOCtx
+    start from UseOptiXGeometryInstanced, using just OCtx

+    * test use of multiple layers
+    * 1d layered float textures